 - Small Claims Court cases in Pierce, Thurston and Mason County District Courts (a virtual mediation “trifecta”).

-Over the last several years Thurston County Superior Court has frequently appointed me to arbitrate civil cases (such as property, contract, and personal injury) with $100,000 or less at stake, which now happen remotely.
+Over the last several years Thurston County Superior Court has frequently appointed me to arbitrate civil cases (such as property, contract, and personal injury) seeking damages of $100,000 or less, hearings which now happen remotely.
 I’m also available for private arbitrations.

 Whistleblower Retaliation and Severance Package Negotiation